WcRnm/eliot-static/content/info/fee_policy.md

 # Exceptions:

-- campers on a waitlist may cancel and receive a refund of their deposit, no matter when that cancellation occurs.
+- Campers on a waitlist may cancel and receive a refund of their deposit, no matter when that cancellation occurs.
-- campers who apply for financial assistance, receive a grant, but still feel they cannot afford to attend, may request a refund of their deposit.
+- Campers who apply for financial assistance, receive a grant, but still feel they cannot afford to attend, may request a refund of their deposit.